2 Sophia University Junior College Division

 2-3-2 Percentage of students registered in an extracurricular student organization

 In AY2020, owing to the spread of COVID-19, all classes in the spring semester were held online, all organizations struggled to secure new members, and their activities faced extremely difficult conditions amidst the COVID-19 pandemic.
-Under such circumstances, organizations that can continue their activities online have been active and were able to secure 44% enrollment of new students in 2020.
+Under such circumstances, organizations that could continue their activities online were active and were able to secure 44% enrollment of new students in AY2020.
 In AY2021, as classes were held in a high-flex format, the rate of students joining organizations dropped to 35%, probably because students were divided into those who came to the campus and those who took online classes at home.
+In AY2022, although the number of students decreased, the participation rate slightly increased to 38%.
+In AY2023, all classes became face-to-face, and the number of extracurricular activity groups decreased along with the decline in the number of students.

 2-3-3 Service Learning

-Service Learning is an attempt to effectively connect what is learned from community engagement, through volunteer social service, such as volunteer work, with what is learned in the classroom.
-Participating students take a class on each activity and carry out the activity using the knowledge gained in the class.
-The activities of College Friend and Community Friend were introduced as practical work of a curricular subject from AY2019.
+Service Learning is an attempt to effectively connect what is learned from community engagement, through volunteer social service, with what is learned in the classroom.
+Participating students take a course on each activity and carry out the activity using the knowledge gained in the course.
+The College Friend and Community Friend were incorporated as practical training of curricular subjects from AY2019.
+Starting in AY2023, English Friend is offering English activities to the 6th grade students of public elementary schools (total of 13 schools) in the City of Hadano that visit the Hadano Campus.

 2-4 Career Options